wp-plugins/seo-auto-linker/readme.txt

 If you add hundreds of keywords, the answer is probably yes.
 However, SEO auto linker makes use of several wp_cache functions which, when combined with a persistent caching plugin, should help speed things up.
 If you're running a large scale WordPress install, you should probably be using a caching plugin anyway.

 == Screenshots ==

 1. A look at the admin screen

 == Changelog ==

-= 0.2 =
-* Fixed the replacement so it doesn't break images or inputs
-* Fixed the post type selection for each keyword set

 = 0.1 =
 * The very first version.